 Ironing Silk Pillowcases

 If you feel your pillowcase is overly wrinkled, it can be ironed on the lowest temperature setting on your iron.
-Always use a pressing cloth or clean, white cotton cloth between the iron and the silk to prevent scorching.
-Burned silk fibers cannot be restored.
+Always use a pressing cloth, or clean, white cotton cloth between the iron and the silk to prevent scorching.
+Burned fibers cannot be restored.
 Always iron flat and never press in sharp creases.